BenMcLean/Voxel2Pixel/volumetric_ortho_sprite_rendering_specification.md

 ### 11.8 Empty Vertex Shader

-The proxy box geometry exists solely to generate fragments.
+The proxy quad geometry exists solely to generate fragments.
 The vertex shader passes no varyings to the fragment shader — no interpolated positions, normals, or texture coordinates.
 The fragment shader derives everything it needs from screen coordinates and uniforms.
 This eliminates per-vertex computation and per-fragment interpolation overhead.

+### 11.9 Tight Quad Fitting

+The camera-facing quad is sized each frame to the tight bounding rectangle of the model's orthographic projection onto the camera plane (Section 4).
+This eliminates the wasted fragments that a worst-case cube proxy would generate.

+A cube proxy covers the bounding sphere of the model from any angle.
+Its screen-space projection is a hexagon whose area exceeds the tight bounding rectangle by up to ~15% (depending on viewing angle and model aspect ratio).
+The tight quad covers exactly the needed rectangle, so every rasterized fragment has a chance of producing a visible pixel.

+The per-frame CPU cost is minimal: projecting the AABB onto two camera vectors requires 6 absolute values, 6 multiplications, and 4 additions per entity per frame.
+Back-face culling (`cull_back`) is also enabled since the quad always faces the camera, halving the rasterized triangle count compared to a box with `cull_disabled`.

 ---